bleeckerj/fit-sdk-with-swift/README.md

 The SDK has examples and static libraries for a variety of languages, including C, C++, Objective-C, Objective-C++, C# and jars for Java.

 But — I needed it to work with Swift, which was my language of choice for a from-the-ground iOS app.
+Building naively caused a trainwreck that kept happening with no end in sight.
+In frustration and like a mad dog after a rabbit, I built my own parser in Swift — after days and days of not getting the thing to build with Swift.
+But then Will made me realize that that's not really a solution as it's an SDK that evolves and I was just making a maintenance task for myself.
+On top of everything else.
+So, basically – I had to get it to work..

 ####So..now what?
 Most resources explain that interoperability is possible between Swift and C, C++, Objective-C and Objective-C++ (cf: [How To Call Objective-C Code From Swift](http://stackoverflow.com/questions/24002369/how-to-call-objective-c-code-from-swift) and [Can I Have Swift Obj-C and C Files In The Same XCode Project](http://stackoverflow.com/questions/32541268/can-i-have-swift-objective-c-c-and-c-files-in-the-same-xcode-project/32546879#32546879), but I had a bit of a struggle trying to figure out how to get the static library for this SDK to build such that Swift source could call methods in the SDK (cf: [Building Swift and Objective-C and a Static C++ Library Together](http://stackoverflow.com/questions/42383838/building-swift-objective-c-and-a-static-c-library-together)).
 I mostly ended up with a plaintive linker error complaining that some class in the standard c++ library (`libstdc++`) like `<string>` or `<vector>` or `<map>` couldn't be found.
 Which isn't the best clue.
 Ultimately, after puzzling this through with some folks who were very generous with their time, I came to the conclusion that, actually, the linker error is indicating that the C++ from those libraries were just completely alien to Swift.
 In fact, those classes from the standard library that were breaking things have their own native forms in Foundation — String, Array and Dictionary.